Stephenson 2 DFK 1

-Stephenson 2 DFK 1, also known as RSGC2-01 or St2-18, is a red supergiant (RSG) or possible extreme red hypergiant (RHG) star in the constellation of Scutum.
+Stephenson 2 DFK 1 (abbreviated to D1), also known as RSGC2-01 or St2-18 or better known as Stephenson 2-18, is a red supergiant (RSG) or possible extreme red hypergiant (RHG) star in the constellation of Scutum.
 It lies near the open cluster Stephenson 2, which is located about 5.8 kpc away from Earth in the Scutum–Centaurus Arm of the Milky Way galaxy, and is assumed to be one of a group of stars at a similar distance, although some studies consider it to be an unrelated or foreground red supergiant.

+As a red hypergiant and assuming it is part of Stephenson 2, it would be one of the largest known stars, one of the most luminous and coolest red supergiants, and one of the most luminous stars in the Milky Way.